HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/2023-01-11-00-18-25-image.png" width="512px" title="O3DE workshop slide diffuse" alt="o3de-workshop-slide-8" data-align="inline">

-Note: in this slide, I am using the diffuse cubemap as the skybox - I just wanted to visually show the concept of what the lighting environment looked like as a latlong projection and suggest the idea that this is the inbound indirect diffuse light.
+**Note**: in this slide, I am using the diffuse cubemap as the skybox - I just wanted to visually show the concept of what the lighting environment looked like as a latlong projection and suggest the idea that this is the inbound indirect diffuse light.
 When you follow the workflow, you'll have the previous high-res skybox (It is possible to actually load the soft diffuse cubemap into the skybox and render it, this is used intentionally in all of the Material Editors LightingPresets as a visually less distracting LookDev mode.)

 **Tip**: It's also possible to now take the O3DE cubemaps (skybox, specular and diffuse) and use them outside in external applications such as 3D Digital Content creation tools such as Maya and Blender (take your game lighting with you.)
 Maya as an example can utilize the cubemaps directly (if you have the DDS loader plugin active), you can load them into a StingrayPBS material.
 Other applications or workflows may prefer a LatLong, a good example is [Marmoset Toolbag](https://marmoset.co/toolbag/), you could use the same source EXR to build a matching lighting environment in that tool.
 If you want to convert O3DE cubemaps back into a LatLong format, you could use a tool like [GitHub - dariomanesku/cmftStudio: cmftStudio:](https://github.com/dariomanesku/cmftStudio)